Marco444/genetic_algorithm/README.md

 # Genetic Algorithm

-This is a small visualiser designed to better understand how genetic algorithms work, based upon John Fisch's work on youtube
+This is a small visualiser designed to better understand how genetic algorithms work, based upon John Fisch's work

 ## Project Structure